 There are many more reasons, but these are the biggies.
 It's a good idea to pause and really think about what all go into a good floor plan.

 What to do: Spend the proper time and effort to define the details of your business operation; a good business plan is a good start.
 Improve on your own knowledge about all aspects of the business and how they impact your floor plan, or get help.
-Only after this exercise will you be able to 1) know if an existing restaurant space will meet your needs, or 2) know what are all required when you found a empty space with just a concrete slab and unfinished walls and ceiling.
-So investing some "ounces" of effort upfront for a good floor plan is the cheapest way to go before laying out some serious cash for equipment and contractors.
+Only after this exercise will you be able to 1) know if an existing restaurant space will meet your needs, or 2) know what to do with the space you just signed up for.
+So investing some "ounces" of effort upfront for a good floor plan is the cheapest way to go before laying out some serious cash for breaking concrete, purchasing equipment and paying contractors.

-Side note but quite relevant: There are some who believe or think that they must have a specific space (meaning have a lease signed first) before they can generate a floor plan.
-This is a backward approach that will most likely result in disaster.
+Side note: There are some who believe or think that they must have a specific space (meaning have a lease signed first) before they can generate a floor plan.
+This is a backward approach that will most likely result in less than optimum situation.
 Successful restaurateurs almost always have a plan first, then look for a space that will meet their plans.
+If a good location is found, they can always adapt the plan to fit the space.
 We hear statistics all the time about how many new restaurants fail in the early years.
 Well this is one of the main reasons.

 3. Didn't Hire And Train Well.

 Your staff, i.e., your human resources, will be one of the highest cost elements of your restaurant operation.
 But you know this already, right?